 ‘Good,’ the other Harry said.
 ‘I’m really looking forward to tonight.’

 ‘Yeah, me too.’
 With the minimum social interaction completed, Harry stood back and let the conversation return to its previous flow.
-While the mayor’s staff discussed the sequence of events for the evening, he remained close to Karen, her hand gliding to his buttock and squeezing as he leant in.
+While the mayor’s staff discussed the sequence of events for the evening, he remained close to Hannah, her hand gliding to his buttock and squeezing as he leant in.
 This night was going to be good after all.

 A drum sounded.
 The crowd stopped as one and turned towards city hall to see a drummer standing on top of the steps.
 With his next strike a second drummer flashed into existence from beneath the aug layer.
 The two struck again simultaneously, and a third appeared, and then again and again, a new drummer being added with each strike until there were eleven standing in a row.
 They beat their drums in unison, faster now, the tempo building continuously.
 Spotlights pointed skywards illuminating clouds swirling in blues and greys, the wild perturbations folding unnaturally inwards on themselves.
 An eye formed at the centre of the building storm.

 Lightning crashed into the centre of the drummers.
-The crowed ducked and covered their ears as the sound hit them, the sudden explosion violently assaulting their senses.
+The crowd ducked and covered their ears as the sound hit them, the sudden explosion violently assaulting their senses.
 Where the lightning had struck there was now a column of smoke.
 The drums started again, and the people watching stood and returned their gaze to the steps of the city hall, reorienting to their environment and remembering that they were there to see a show.

 As Yuri stood from his hunch inside the smoke, the crowd erupted in applause.
 He stood tall, arms outstretched, his bald head peeking from a black coat studded with coloured crystals.
 He bowed very slightly to the crowd as the drumming continued, his bulging eyes washing over the guests as he viewed them intensely.